kitao/unity_dict/README.md

 # unity_dict

-Generates the keyword list of Unity for Vim
+This script generates the keyword list of Unity for Vim.